LArSoft/larsoft.github.io/wiki/Reproducing_jobs_using_the_same_random_number_sequences.md

 The following sections describe how to reproduce jobs using each of the three operating modes supported by `NuRandomService`.

-Reproducing jobs with a “random” policy(#Reproducing-jobs-with-a-random-policy) {.wiki-class-count}
+Reproducing jobs with a “random” policy
 ----------------------------------------------------------------------------------

 Currently, the only policy of this type is called `random`.\